+385 95 5555 677 Nederlands

 What is permaculture?

-Many facets to this system of permaculture design make life easier.
-It can be used to design buildings, towns, water management, human culture and even financial systems, to create a sustainable future.
+Permaculture is a design method to make life easier.
+It can be used to design gardens, buildings, towns, water management, human culture and even financial systems, to create a sustainable future.

 Permaculture gathered the best practises from around the world to design for maximum benefit.
 It brings together many sustainable ideas and ethics for permanent solutions.